w3f/Grants-Program/applications/dot-ring.md

 #### Brief

-This library aims to develop a Python library that implements the Bandersnatch Ring Verifiable Random Function (VRF) and associated ring proofs.
+Dotring is a Python library that implements the Bandersnatch Ring Verifiable Random Function (VRF) and ring proofs as specified by W3F.
 While a reference implementation exists in Rust ([ark-vrf](https://github.com/davxy/ark-vrf)), offering an additional implementation creates diversity in the ecosystem—a key factor in strengthening overall security.
 In doing so, DotRing extends W3F’s efforts beyond their original Rust ecosystem, ensuring that robust cryptographic techniques are available and adaptable to various environments.

 #### Relation to Polkadot